getappmap/appmap-dotnet/README.md

 ### Environment variables

+#### `APPMAP_CLASSMAP`

+If set and truthy, generate a classmap in the appmap files.
+Currently disabled by default because the vscode extension chokes on classmaps without source location information.

 #### `APPMAP_CONFIG`

 File path.
 Allows using a specific config file.
 By default, `appmap.yml` is searched in the current